-The college contracts with the Charlotte Area Health Education Center (AHEC) Library located near the college on the campus of Carolinas Medical Center to provide comprehensive information and library services to students and faculty members.
+The College contracts with the Charlotte Area Health Education Center (AHEC) Library located on the campus of Atrium Health - Carolinas Medical Center (CMC) to provide comprehensive information and library services to students and faculty members.
 The library is an 11,500-square foot facility providing print and digital media and reference materials as well as multiple computer stations, audio-video viewing rooms and conference rooms.
 Wi-Fi enabled meeting and quiet study spaces are available 24-hours a day, seven days a week via ID badge access.
 The library's collection is organized according to the National Library of Medicine's classification standards.
 In addition to the traditional library services, students and faculty members have full access to the AHEC Digital Library (ADL) providing more than 7,000 fulltext journals, e-books and robust databases.
 The ADL is available from any computer with internet access, either on or off campus.

-Computer Lab and Access
+Computer Lab

-The college computer lab is open 24-hours a day, seven days a week to all students.
-Personal computers with appropriate software, internet access, and printing capabilities are available.
-The lab offers multimedia resources for assigned work, remediation or supplemental work.
-Guidelines for use are available in the lab.
-Additional computers for student use are available in the Charlotte AHEC Library.
+The College computer lab is open 24-hours a day, seven days a week to all students.
+Additional computers for student use are available in designated student study rooms, the student commons area and at the Charlotte AHEC Library.
+Guidelines for use are available in the Acceptable Use of Information Technology policy.